academic advice

 Please provide details of your appeal

-Where it asks you to provide details of your appeal, this is where you should provide information about your extenuating circumstances.
-You should include not only your circumstances, but also how this impacted on your study throughout the year.
+Where it asks you to provide details of your appeal, this is where you should provide more information about your appeal grounds.

-You may find it helpful if an adviser from the Students’ Union reviews your responses to the above two questions before you submit your appeal.
-If you would like an adviser to provide feedback on your draft responses, please email them to studentadvice@uel.ac.uk and complete our contact form.
+If you would like one of our advisers to provide feedback on your draft responses, please email them to studentadvice@uel.ac.uk and complete our Contact Form.

 Do not miss the deadline to submit your appeal because you are waiting on a response from us.
 University of East London will not accept that as a reason for submitting late and the Students’ Union expects all students to take responsibility for ensuring that their appeal is submitted on time.